mrfalcone/pyext2/README.md

 PyExt2
 ======
 An [Ext2 filesystem](http://wikipedia.org/wiki/Ext2) interface written entirely in Python.
+A live demo of the project can be seen online at [extbot.com](http://extbot.com).

 Features:

-* Variable block sizes
+* Supports variable block sizes
-* Reading files
-* Writing files
-* Making directories
-* Removing files and directories
-* Moving/renaming files and directories
+* Read/write/move/delete files and directories
-* Copying files within filesystem
-* Creating hard and symbolic links
+* Create hard and symbolic links
-* Creating new filesystem images
+* Create new filesystem images from scratch

 License